-The models used to estimate the expected credit We have obtained, in collaboration with our credit losses along with the adaptations made in the context of the current environment, imply a high complexity by incorporating new estimates and judgments, especially those related to the updates and adjustments made to the models to determine the expected credit loss.
-These estimates require an elevated component of judgment by management and are one of the most significant and complex estimates in the preparation of the annual accounts as at December 31, 2021 included herein, therefore they have been considered one of the key audit matters.
+The models used to estimate the expected credit We have obtained, in collaboration with our credit losses along with the adaptations made in the context of the current environment, imply a high complexity by incorporating new estimates and judgements, especially those related to the management overlays made to the models to determine the expected credit loss in the current uncertain macroeconomic environment.
+These estimates require an elevated component of judgment by management and are one of the most significant and complex estimates in the preparation of the annual accounts as at December 31, 2022 included herein, therefore they have been considered one of the key audit risk and economic forecasts experts, an understanding of management's process to estimate the impairment of financial assets at amortised cost - loans and advances to customers - over the estimation of impairment of financial assets assessed collectively and individually.
+In addition, and as a part of our audit procedures, we have made inquiries to management to understand the extent of the potential impact of climate change on credit risk.